TS878/Little_games/README.md

 '''
 The Hangman game has a few options as far as difficulties are concerned

-Beginier -This difficulty gives you eight worng guesses before you lose and it gives you a hint about the word.
+Easy -This difficulty gives you eight worng guesses before you lose and it gives you a hint about the word.

 Normal -This difficulty gives you eight wrong guesses before you lose but it doesn't give you a hint and the words are harder.